Construction & Building Works

 The eaves of the main building are approximately 30 to 40 feet above the ground level (the site slopes away from the road), with a brick dentil course forming the basis of the support for the rainwater drainage goods, which are cast iron.

-In the recent past four major projects of building work have been undertaken:
+In the past four major projects of building work have been undertaken, other minor projects are ongoing:

 Ø The sandstone parapets at the front of the church had slipped causing some masonry damage at the corners.
 The remedial work was carried out and the sandstone blocks reset and tied into the brickwork.
 Specialist contractors completed the works, which were funded solely by the church.